Frequently Asked Questions

 Cats can be more difficult to detect pain in than dogs.
 They will commonly change their routine, hide or have a decreased appetite.
 They may hiss or cry when you pick them up.

-Please, if you are concerned that your pet is in pain please schedule and exam with one of the doctors at Anchor Animal Hospital.
+If you are concerned that your pet is in pain please schedule and exam with one of the doctors at Anchor Animal Hospital.
 We have the experience needed to diagnose pain and a variety of treatment methods available.
 We don’t think that any animal should be in pain.
-Never give medications to your pet without consulting with a veterinarian first.
+Never give medications to your pet without consulting with a veterinarian first, especially human medications!

 NEVER GIVE ANY MEDICINE TO YOUR PET UNLESS ADVISED TO BY YOUR VETERINARIAN.
 Both aspirin and Tylenol can be very dangerous.
 In certain situations aspirin may be recommended but it should only be used by instruction from your veterinarian.
 Tylenol is extremely toxic to cats.
 A single Tylenol can kill a cat.